Nozgood/wallegacy/frontend/README.md

 ### DB migration
+We use Prisma to manage SQLite database interactions

+First you will need to setup env variables:
+- Copy paste the `.env.example` file and rename it `.env`
+- Add your own values

-We use Prisma to manage SQLite database interactions If you modify schemas (`./prisma/schema.prisma`) don't forget to apply it:
+If you modify schemas (`./prisma/schema.prisma`) don't forget to apply it:
 ```sh
 npx prisma migrate dev